 A palatal expander is a specialized type of oral appliance that’s used to make changes to the jaw structure during early orthodontic treatment.
 During childhood, the two halves of the upper jaw are actually separate.
 This means that if we apply force to push them apart, the body will respond by growing more bone between them, effectively widening the jaw and creating more room in the dental arch.

 A palatal expander uses a small screw to apply a gentle force that pushes the halves apart, gradually and painlessly widening the upper jaw.

-How can you keep clear braces from staining?
+How do you keep clear braces from staining?

 The ceramic brackets of clear braces are resistant to stains, but the clear plastic ties that hold the archwire in place can stain when exposed to certain foods and drinks.
 The best way to prevent staining is to avoid dark-colored foods and beverages like coffee, red wine, and tomato sauce.
 In addition to avoiding these substances, be sure to brush your teeth after every meal.

 The truth is, there’s no way to categorically answer this question.
 Every patient’s insurance plan is different, and your coverage will depend on the specifics of your plan and provider.

 That said, many insurance policies carry an orthodontic benefit that’s entirely separate from dental insurance, which means that even if you don’t have dental insurance, you may still qualify for coverage on orthodontic treatment.
 If you do, your insurance will cover Invisalign the same way it covers traditional metal braces.

 How do I schedule or change an appointment?